-Research by alum Jordan Fischbach (cohort '04) examines the potential effects of climate change and sea level rise on flood risk, ecosystems, and water quality in New York City's Jamaica Bay, and how flood risk can be reduced while also improving water quality, restoring habitat, and improving resilience to extreme weather events.
+What are the potential effects of climate change and sea level rise on flood risk, ecosystems, and water quality in New York City's Jamaica Bay?
+How can flood risk be reduced while also improving water quality, restoring habitat, and improving resilience to extreme weather events?

 Florida's Miami-Dade and Broward counties are vulnerable to flooding and intrusion of saltwater into drinking water.
 These risks are driven by sea level rise, changes in precipitation, and urban development.
 Alum David Groves (cohort '01) and colleagues ask, how can the region adapt?

 Student Michele Abbott (cohort '14) used the Pardee RAND Food-Energy-Water (FEW) Index to identify a positive, significant correlation between FEW security and political stability, and reviewed the evidence for how each of these three types of resource insecurities affects political and social stability.

 Air Force mission success is increasingly dependent on assured access to electricity.
 A number of factors can interrupt supply of electric power, including natural disasters, accidents, and deliberate interference.
 Researchers present a framework to assess energy assurance at Air Force installations.

 Climate change can significantly affect water quality, but most plans for meeting water quality standards in the USA assume stationary climate.
 A robust decision making analysis shows how climate change could impact water quality in the Tujunga Wash, the largest subwatershed of the Los Angeles River.